 - Compassion is feeling for the other person, tends to be responsive and active, and feelings are more regulated.

-An experiment that proves these differences involved scanning the brains of monks who were experienced in developing compassion.
-Although it sounds a bit bizarre, the monks were asked to practise a compassion meditation known as loving-kindness, while they heard the sounds of people suffering.
-Non-meditators, who were controls in the same experiment, showed activity associated with empathy, and feelings of sadness and pain.
-Interestingly, the brain scans from the monks showed that activity in areas linked to empathy was suppressed, while areas involved with care and positive social attachment were active.
+An experiment that proved these differences involved scanning the brains of experienced monks who had developed compassion.
+Although it may sound unusual, the monks were asked to practise a compassion meditation known as loving-kindness while they heard the sounds of people suffering.
+Non-meditators, who served as controls in the same experiment, showed activity associated with empathy and feelings of sadness and pain.
+Interestingly, the brain scans from the monks showed that activity in regions linked to empathy was suppressed, whereas regions involved in care and positive social attachment were active.
 When researchers taught the loving-kindness practice to people in the control group, they found that people responded in the same way as the monks.
-And when followed up, these people also reported that they were less stressed at work and experiencing increased well-being.
+When followed up, these people also reported feeling less stressed at work and experiencing greater well-being.

-Empathy is an automatic reaction that often goes unacknowledged.
-Compassion is more to do with being calm and aware enough to avoid taking on unnecessary emotional distress from others, so we’re better resourced to provide help and support when it’s needed.
+Empathy is an automatic response that is often unacknowledged.
+Compassion is more about being calm and aware enough to avoid taking on unnecessary emotional distress from others, so we’re better resourced to provide help and support when it’s needed.

 Suggested weekly practice